Traumatism/sipwi-lang/README.md

 ## The Sipwi Programming Language

 Sipwi is a _(trashy)_ dynamic weakly typed toy programming language fully made on top of Rust (for safety and high performances).
-It have been designed for writing cute short programs with a functionnal approach.
+It have been designed for writing cute short programs.

 ## Compile